Trusted WordPress tutorials, when you need them most.

 To make sure that your code is working, you can check your RSS feed by visiting a feed reader.

-For this tutorial, we’ll be using Feedly, which is an online tool that allows users to add RSS feeds and websites to their Feedly account, easily organize their content, and receive updates in real-time.
+For this tutorial, we will be using Feedly, which is an online tool that allows users to add RSS feeds and websites to their Feedly account, easily organize their content, and receive updates in real time.

 Once you are there, simply type your website URL under the ‘Follow your favorite websites’ option.